 Mid-century modern has a definite playful side.
 Its illustrations are almost childlike in their simplicity, with bright colors, geometric shapes, and unadorned lettering.
 Lines are often uneven, edges are jagged, and forms are irregular.
 And yet, there’s a method to the madness.
 Mid-century modern design is based on an orderly, structured approach.
 It depends heavily on mathematical grids for placing objects.
 It puts a heavy emphasis on typographic elements, using clean, sans serif fonts like Helvetica, which happened to be invented in 1957 at the height of the movement.

-Tip: When creating a mid-century modern-inspired design in PicMonkey, Geometric overlays will be your best friends.
+Tip: When creating a mid-century modern-inspired design in PicMonkey, Geometric graphics will be your best friends.
 Use these shapes to create your own graphic skyline and billboard like the ones in this image.
-The slanted Georgia font in the same shade of green as the sky unifies the design, and the raindrop overlay found in Symbols gives it a final flourish.
+The slanted Georgia font in the same shade of green as the sky unifies the design, and the raindrop graphic found in Symbols gives it a final flourish.

 Playing with Picasso